EGI-Federation/documentation/content/en/users/check-in/signup/_index.md

 ### VO/Group membership and roles

-Includes information about the Virtual Organisations and groups the user if member of and the roles assigned to the user within those Virtual Organisation.
+Includes information about the Virtual Organisations (VOs) and groups the user is member of and the roles assigned to the user within those VOs.
+Check the [guide about VOs](../joining-virtual-organisation) for more details.

 ![VO/Group membership](./check-in-profile-vos.png)